creationix/node-gir/README.markdown

 ## Why not use Seed or GJS

 Because they are nice, but not what I'm looking for.
 Node is really popular and it would be nice to be able to use it for desktop tools and applications.

+Besides, I really like V8.

 ## Plea for Help